commonsyllabi/explorer/README.md

 - add handlers to return everything based on querying a syllabus
 - - right now the user isn't getting picked up, and the collections either: the solution might be to have more complex SQL queries (get the ID of the associated syllabus, the fetch the syllabus, etc.)
+- make just the dashboard private (grouping of user info, syllabi and collections)

 ## questions